polterguy/polterguy.github.io/dashboard/configuration/index.md

 ---
 title: Configuration
 description: Configuring your server can easily be achieved with a root user using the configuration component in Magic.
-Configuration settings are immediately applied, and changes your server's behaviour instantly.
+Configuration settings are immediately applied, and change your server's behaviour instantly.
 og_image: "/images/config-component.jpg"
 header:
   image: /assets/images/wizard-configuring-mechanical-device.png